-Yes hard work 🙂 More specifically we need to make the product and platform as good as it can be for publishers before we start marketing to investors.
+Yes hard work 🙂 More specifically we need to make the product and platform as good as it can be for end users.
 While plenty of cryptocurrencies ICO on a whitepaper and a promise we are looking to develop a solid product with a strong user base first.

 How do I install the JSEcoin snippet on my wordpress site?

 There’s installation instructions and a video here: https://jsecoin.com/wordpress-plugin-available/

 Where do I paste the code on my site?

 You will need to place the code right at the bottom of your page just above the closing </body> tag.
 Normally the best place to put the code is in a template file (so it runs across all pages of the site) or index file (so it only runs on the front page).
 Alternatively if you have a static site you can copy it to each and every page if you wish.

 Is there any specific legalese we need to put on our site?